polipodi/neoload-web-deployment/README.md

 - Minimum 8GB of physical memory, 16 GB recommended
 - HDD: SSD disk, especially for MongoDB data directory (disk speed has an huge impact on the database performance)

-  Note: size of the disk depends on the quantity of **bench hours** you want to keen in NeoLoad Web.
+  Note: size of the disk depends on the quantity of **bench hours** you want to keep in NeoLoad Web.

   Data consumption is about 200MB per hour.